NSEE/MOLI/README.md

-# MOLI-ZOFT
+# MOLI

-Matchable-Observable Linear Identification with Zero-order Oracle Filter Tuning.
+Matchable-Observable Linear Identification.

 For details on the method, refer to
 - https://ieeexplore.ieee.org/document/7552434 (General concept)